cgoettel/bible/README.md

 - relevant pronouns (He, Him, Me, My, etc.)
 - Tabernacle
 - Testimony (when it refers to the Ark of the Covenant)

+##Punctuation
+When a single quote and double quote must be together, separate them with a `\thinspace`.

 ##README.md formatting
 > Use this style for quotations.
 Either put the reference before the quote or after (in parentheses).